stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 - **...keep track of the steps you took in your clean up or analysis.**
 <br>
-You should track these steps as a scientist <!-- I can also be a scientist, ie another name for the role? -->would each step in an experiment.
+You should track these steps as a researcher would each step in an experiment.
 You can do this in another text file, or a good option is to create a new tab in your spreadsheet with your notes.
 This way the notes and data stay together.

 This might be an example of a spreadsheet setup:

 ![spreadsheet setup][spreadsheet-setup-updated]

-We will put these principles into practice today during your exercises.
+We will put these principles into practice today during the exercise.

 ### How to structure data tables in spreadsheets